yazon/flexllama/README.md

 - `path`: Path to llama-server binary
 - `host`/`port`: Where to run this instance
-- `extra_args`: Additional arguments for llama-server
+- `extra_args`: Additional arguments for llama-server (applied to all models using this runner)

 **Model Options:**